 These hidden veggie muffins are perfect for picky kids.
-They’re a tasty way to sneak in some extra vegetables.
 These muffins are vegan, refined sugar free, and nut free so they’re a good option for school lunches.
 They also freeze well so you can make them ahead of time and defrost them for a quick breakfast or snack.

 Main ingredients and substitutions

 I used kale in these muffins but spinach works too.
 Either fresh or frozen is fine.
 Either way, you really can’t taste the vegetables in these muffins.

 Instead of using milk as the liquid component in these muffins, I opted for carrot juice which adds an extra boost of nutrients.
 The carrot juice does give these muffins a subtle hint of carrot flavor, so if you’re feeding them to an extremely picky kid then you can substitute any type of plant-based milk or traditional milk.
 That will result in a purely chocolate flavored muffin with no hint of veggie taste.

 Unsweetened cocoa powder helps hide the veggie colors in these muffins and also masks the vegetable flavor.
 You can use either natural unsweetened cocoa powder or Dutch process cocoa powder in this recipe.